dumlutimuralp/antrea-packet-walks/part_b/README.md

 The second action specified in the flow entry is to set the "NXM_NX_REG1" bit to "0x2" (by load:0x2 in hex, which is 2 in decimal).
 This register represents the egress OF Port ID which this flow will be sent through.
 And "2" is the OF Port ID for the antrea-gw0.
 The outputs and diagrams shown in [Part A Section 3.4](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#34-identifying-ovs-port-ids-of-port-ids) can be reviewed again to see OF Port ID.

-The third action specified in the flow entry is setting the "NXM_NX_REG0[16]" to "1" (by load:0x1).
+The third action specified in the flow entry is setting the "NXM_NX_REG0[16]" to "0x1" (by load:0x1 in hex, which is 1 in decimal).
 This value in Reg0[16] means that OVS knows the destination MAC address.
 In other words this MAC address exists in OVS MAC address table (Table 80), which is explained in a seperate section.

 The fourth action in the flow entry is handing the flow over to the next table which is table 105 (resubmit(,105)).
 Next stop for this flow is Table 105.